Living with MS can affect your feelings

-You might feel angry, anxious or tearful.
+You may feel angry, anxious or tearful.
 You might feel relieved, especially if you've spent years trying to find out the reason for your symptoms.
 You may feel shocked, especially if your symptoms started very suddenly and your diagnosis arrived within days.
-You may feel surprised or upset if you were given a different diagnosis previously and now have to adjust to a new diagnosis.
 You may feel like it's unreal or happening to someone else.
 You may experience a lack of emotion.

 Whatever you feel, it's OK.
-There is no correct way to react to the news of diagnosis - being diagnosed with MS is a lot to take in.
+There is no correct way to react to the news of diagnosis.

 Some people say that adjusting to diagnosis with MS is similar to the grieving process where people are said to experience five stages of grief.
 The stages do not occur in a set order, you may go back and forth between them and you may not experience them all.